keslaki/Drift/README.md

-# Image Classification with Feature Extraction Techniques
+# Classification with Feature Extraction Techniques

-This repository contains Python code for training neural networks on the MNIST and CIFAR-100 datasets, comparing different feature extraction methods: Discrete Cosine Transform (DCT), Principal Component Analysis (PCA), Dynamic Response-Informed Feature Transform (DRIFT), and raw pixel inputs.
+This repository contains Python code for training neural networks on the MNIST and CIFAR-100 datasets, comparing different feature extraction methods: Discrete Cosine Transform (DCT), Principal Component Analysis (PCA), proposed (DRIFT), and raw pixel inputs.
 The implementation uses PyTorch for neural network training and includes utilities for data preprocessing, feature extraction, and performance evaluation.

 ## Project Overview